designs-groups/designs-groups.github.io/README.md

     gap> IsIsomorphicBlockDesign( lD[ 1 ] , lD[ 2 ] );
     false

 **(4)** Further information: The final section of each file provides further information on 2-designs and their automorphism groups.
 It starts with the design number, which is the position of the design in the list lD, or equivalently, the row number in the Summary table in section 2.
-For example, the following is some information on the 12th design D with automorphism group G = U3(3).
-This design has parameter set [ 28, 336, 216, 18, 136 ] and its complement has parameter set [ 28, 336, 120, 10, 40 ].
-The full automorphism group Aut(D) of D is autGroup = O(7,2) and as mentioned G = autSubgroup = U3(3).
-Form line 7, the property listed in the left is given in order for Aut(D) and G, respectively.
-For example, [ "S6xS3", "3xS3" ] in the line Block-stabiliser means the block-stabiliser of Aut(D) is isomorphic to S6xS3 and the block-stabiliser of G is 3xS3.
+For example, let D be the 12th design D with automorphism group G = U3(3).
+This design has parameter set [v, b, r, k, λ] = [ 28, 336, 216, 18, 136 ] and its complement has parameter set [ 28, 336, 120, 10, 40 ].
+The full automorphism group Aut(D) of D is autGroup = O(7,2), and here G = autSubgroup = U3(3).
 For the Point-primitive type (repc.
-Block-primitive type), if the group is primitive, then the type of the primitive permutation group, according to the O'Nan-Scott classification, is provided; otherwise, we write "0".
+Block-primitive type), if G (or Aut(D)) is primitive, then the type of the primitive permutation group is provided according to the O'Nan-Scott classification; otherwise, we write "0".
 Therefore, in this case, both Aut(D) and G are point-primitive of type "2" (Almost Simple type), and Aut(D) is block-primitive of type "2" (Almost Simple type) while G is block-imprimitive.
 We also observe that the complement of D cannot be in the list lD as G = U3(3) is not anti-flag-transitive.

      Design: 12
      ------------------------------------------------------------------
      Parameter set: [ 28, 336, 216, 18, 136 ]
      Complement:    [ 28, 336, 120, 10, 40 ]
      ------------------------------------------------------------------
                                           G                 Aut(D)
      ------------------------------------------------------------------
      Structure                            PSU(3,3)          O(7,2)
      Rank                                 2                 2
      2-Homogeneous                        true              true
      Point-stabiliser                     ((3^2):3):8       O(5,3):2
      Block-stabiliser                     3xS3              S3xS6
-     Orbit structure point-stabiliser  1^{1}27^{1}       1^{1}27^{1}
+     Orbit structure of point-stabiliser  1^{1}27^{1}       1^{1}27^{1}
-     Orbit structure block-stabiliser  1^{1}9^{1}18^{1}  10^{1}18^{1}
+     Orbit structure of block-stabiliser  1^{1}9^{1}18^{1}  10^{1}18^{1}
      Point-transitive                     true              true
      Block-transitive                     true              true
      Flag-transitive                      true              true
      Anti-flag-transitive                 false             true
      Flag-regular                         true              false
      Point-primitive                      true              true
      Point-primitive type                 2                 2
      Block-primitive                      false             true
      Block-primitive type                 0                 2
      ------------------------------------------------------------------